Recipe for Winter Spice Tea from Basilur Festival Tea

 • Honey (preferred amount)

-• 600 ml boiling water
+• 600 ml of boiling water

-How to prepare winter spice tea?
+How to prepare winter spiced tea?

 1. Brew the perfect base.